trambarhq/relaks-media-capture-example/README.md

 }
 ```

 The first thing we do is set the non-empty progressive delay to 50ms.
-By default, this is `infinity`, meaning calls to `meanwhile.show()` will be ignored once `renderAsync()` has succeeded the first time.
+By default, this is `infinity`, meaning calls to `meanwhile.show()` will be ignored once `renderAsync()` has succeeded once.
 The behavior makes sense when we're loading data for a page.
 It doesn't in this situation.
 We want `meanwhile.show()` to always show what it's given.

 After that we call `this.capture.activate()` to start the capturing process.
 Then we enter a do-while loop, in which props for `VideoDialogBoxSync` are continually updated until the capture object is deactivated.